-Both natural and human influences have affected climate over the past century, but it is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century.
+Both natural and human influences have affected climate over the past century, but it is extremely likely that human activities have been the dominant cause of the observed warming since the mid-20th century.

-The evidence that climate has changed over the past century includes temperature observations from around the world at the surface and from satellites, over land and sea, as well as measurements of rainfall, sea levels, and ocean acidity and salinity show identify large scale changes.
+The evidence that climate has changed over the past century includes temperature observations from around the world at the surface and from satellites, over land and sea.
+In addition, measurements of rainfall, sea levels, and ocean acidity and salinity show identify large scale changes.

 Over time, these measurements give us a picture of how climate has changed, both in Australia and globally.

 Globally averaged air temperature at the Earth’s surface has warmed by 1.1 °C since reliable records began in 1850.

 There is no record of temperature having increased as rapidly as it has over the past century.

 Most of the hottest years on record have occurred in the 21st century.
 Worldwide, every year from 2013 onwards has been among the 10 warmest on record: 2016 and 2019 were the warmest years on record, followed by 2020, 2015, 2017 and 2018.